rubiefawn/remedy/docs/content/talents.md

 When you take this magical talent, choose three spells.
 You may use those spells when enchanting an item.

 Once per short rest, you may enchant an item.
 To do so, touch one nonmagical item, and pick one of the spells you selected when you chose this magical talent.
 Expend mana and other required components as if you were casting that spell at novice proficiency.
 The targeted item is now enchanted.
 A creature may activate an enchanted item, which casts the spell the item was enchanted with as if the user was casting that spell, but without any mana or component cost.
+Alternatively, you may specify certain conditions, which when met (and only when met) will automatically trigger the spell.
 All other restrictions and rules specified by spells still applies.

 :::note Stacking Talent
 This magical talent may be taken multiple times.
 Each time you choose this magical talent, select three additional spells.
 Those spells may be used when enchanting an item.